Archive for the ‘Events’ Category

 There’s nothing I like better than when good content begets other good content.
 After all, producing content is a relative cinch.
 But producing good (or even great!) content?
 That’s a lot harder.

 Which is why you’ve got to make sure you squeeze every last drop of engaging goodness out of every piece of content you generate.
 Or, as C.C. and I write in Content Rules, think REIMAGINED, not recycled.
+Aside from content, you may also need to work on other areas in your business.
+Fortunately, there are services like the best llc service in massachusetts that may be of aid.

 A few weeks ago, I presented an online seminar for Radian6.
 (Note to conference organizers: Radian6’s David B. Thomas brings something special to the role of moderator.)
 As part of my presentation — and I mean one SMALL part! — was about how to tell your story: How do you pull the stories out of your own brand or company?
 To assist, I created a series of prompts for marketers and content creators — almost like writing prompts from my j-school days.
 You can see here for more marketing information.